Advanced Writing: Capstone in Literary Arts and the Humanities

 Credits per quarter

-Students should have completed at least one upper division, writing intensive program through which there project was started.
+Students should have completed at least one upper-division, writing-intensive program through which their project was started.
+Priority enrollment will be given to students who have completed Foundations in Literary Arts or the equivalent.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.